 - digging machines (vehicles which are limited to travel on public roads only for the purpose of proceeding to/from sites; for example, vehicles with digging buckets/shovels)

-- goods vehicle which isn't used on public roads or, if it is, so used during any calendar week: is used only in passing from land in the occupation of a person keeping the vehicle to other land in the occupation of that person and isn't used on public roads for distances exceeding an aggregate of 9.7 kilometres in that calendar week
+- goods vehicle which isn't used on public roads or, if it is so used during any calendar week, is used only in passing from land in the occupation of a person keeping the vehicle to other land in the occupation of that person and isn't used on public roads for distances exceeding a total of 9.7 kilometres in that calendar week

 - goods vehicle, other than an agricultural motor vehicle, which is used only for purposes relating to agriculture, horticulture or forestry; that is: used on roads only in passing between different areas of land occupied by the same person; in passing between any two such areas does not travel a distance exceeding 1.5 kilometres on roads